 Industry and Construction

-Annually the EAPS publishes a report assessing EAPS quality assessment which provides information on response rates obtained, the sampling errors of the estimates and the results of the survey EAPS repeatedly reviewing the quality of information obtained in the interview.
+Annually the EAPS publishes a quality assessment which provides information on response rates, sampling errors of the estimates and the survey results, reviewing the quality of information obtained in the interview.

-Regarding the EAPS as a source of LFS Spain, quarter and annual quality reports are prepared for Eurostat.
-With the Spanish annual information and the one of the rests of the European countries, a report on the quality of the European LFS is developed.
+Regarding the EAPS as a source of LFS Spain, quarterly and annually quality reports are prepared for Eurostat.
+Using the Spanish annual data along with that of the other European countries, a report on the quality of the European LFS is produced.
+The latest report covers the period 2020–2022.
 The lattest covers the period 2020-2022.

 Retail Trade